CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Remediate a resource](../Images/linux-recom.png)

-10. From the filter menu, select the **Resource Group** filter and then **asclab-asc**.
+10. Go back to Inventory page and clear search key word **linux** then from the filter menu, select the **Resource Group** filter and then **asclab-asc**.
 Using this filter, you can see all resources related to the predefined Kubernetes resources which are monitored with no active recommendations.
 Clear the filter by selecting **Resource Group** and then **Select all**.

 ![Remediate a resource](../Images/filter-rg.png)

 > Notice!
 The entire grid can be filtered and sorted

-11. From the filter menu, select **Recommendations**, uncheck **select all** option and then select the **Auditing on SQL Server should be enabled**.
+11. From the filter menu, select the **Resource Group** filter and then select all. again from the filter menu, select **Recommendations**, uncheck **select all** option and then select the **Auditing on SQL Server should be enabled**.
 You can also use the search area within the filter to better find across the list.
 Clear your filter.

 12. Tag is very common asset management in Azure to do asset management.
 Using this view, you can assign tags to the filtered resources:

-* Filter the **Resource type** column to include only **App Services**.
+* Remove the **Recommendations** filter then filter the **Resource type** column to include only **App Services**.
-* **Select** the two app service named as *asclab-fa-xx* and *asclab-app-xx*
+* **Select** the two app service named as *asclab-fa-xx* and *asclab-app-xx*.
+(Here **xx** is the uniquie id of resource).
 * From the top menu, click **Assign tags**
 * Assign `Environment` as the name and  `Production` as the value.
 * Click **Save**.

 ![Inventory: Assign tags](../Images/asc-inventory-assign-tags.gif?raw=true)

-13. Notice the **Security findings** filter – it allows you to find all resources that are vulnerable by a specific vulnerability.
+13. Go to add filter and notice the **Security findings** filter – it allows you to find all resources that are vulnerable by a specific vulnerability.
 You can also search for CVE, KB ID, name and missing update.

-14. From the filter pane, select **Azure Defender** and value **On**.
+14. From the filter pane, remove the the **Resource type** filter then select **Azure Defender** and value **On**.
 On the **Resource Group** select **asclab**.
 From the top menu bar, click on **Download CSV report**.
 You will get a snapshot to work on it offline already filtered.
 You can also right click on any of the resource and upgrade to Azure Defender plan (when applicable).

 ![Inventory: Assign tags](../Images/download-csv.png)